 Dr. Ishwar K. Puri is dean of the Faculty of Engineering and professor of mechanical engineering at McMaster University in Hamilton, Ontario, Canada.
-He is also an affiliate member of the departments of engineering physics, and materials science and engineering, and school of biomedical engineering.
+He is also an affiliate member of the departments of engineering physics, materials science and engineering, and school of biomedical engineering.

 Dean Puri has directed and mentored the Multiphysics Research Group (MuRG) whose members reside worldwide.
 For an academic genealogy of the group, which runs through noted scientists such as Theodore Von Karman, Ludwig Prandtl, Gustav Heinrich Wiedemann and the Renaissance astronomer Nicolaus Copernicus,please click here, or here for a pdf version.

 He is a Fellow of the Canadian Academy of Engineering, which comprises many of Canada’s most accomplished engineers who have expressed their dedication to the application of science and engineering principles in the interests of the country and its enterprises.
 He is also an elected Fellow of American Society of Mechanical Engineers (ASME) and of the American Association for the Advancement of Science(AAAS).
 He serves as chair of the Canadian National Council of Deans of Engineering and Applied Science (NCDEAS), and has served on the excutive committee of the international Global Engineering Deans Council.